Srinivas-Raghav-VC/srinivas-raghav-vc.github.io/posts/hard_days_habit.md

 ----

-#### This is a a write of post is a transcribe of a youtube video I stumbled, felt it spoke a lot on the intent of one with consitent habit, and what it really is to build to endure, I belive one should definitely give this a watch.
+#### This is a post on a transcribe of a youtube video I stumbled, felt it spoke a lot on the intent of one to have a consitent habit, and what it really is to build one, I belive one should definitely give this a watch.